NxNate/SteamGridDB-Millennium/README.md

 # SteamGridDB for Millennium

-An early Millennium of the SteamGridDB plugin.
+An early Millennium Port of the SteamGridDB plugin.

 This version focuses on the core workflow: